History of the Athletics: Selling the team

-A power struggle that had developed between Roy and Earle Mack one side and Connie Jr. and the Shibe's on the other came to a head in July 1950, when Connie Jr. and the Shibe's decided to sell the team.
-However, Roy and Earle insisted that they have a 30-day option to buy out Connie Jr. and the Shibe's before the team was put on the market.
+A power struggle that had developed between Roy and Earle Mack on one side and Connie Jr. and the Shibes on the other came to a head in July 1950, when Connie Jr. and the Shibes decided to sell the team.
+However, Roy and Earle insisted that they have a 30-day option to buy out Connie Jr. and the Shibes before the team was put on the market.
 Connie Jr. did not think Roy and Earle could get the $1.74 million required to buy him out, but Roy and Earle called their bluff by mortgaging the team to Connecticut General Life Insurance Company (now part of CIGNA) and pledging Shibe Park as collateral.
 The mortgage deal closed on August 26.
 The shares of Connie Jr. and the Shibes were retired, ending the Shibes' half-century involvement with the Athletics and making Connie Sr., Roy and Earle the team's only shareholders.
 Although his father remained nominal owner and team president, Roy, who had been vice president since 1936, now became operating head of the franchise, sharing day-to-day control with Earle.
 However, under the terms of the mortgage, the A's were now saddled with payments of $200,000 over the first five years, depriving them of badly needed capital that could have been used improving the team and the park.
 Attendance plummeted, and there was nowhere near enough revenue to service the mortgage debt.

 In response, Roy and Earle began cutting costs even further.
 They turned over the rent from the Phillies to Connecticut General and took cash advances from their concessions contractor.
 The cost-cutting ramped up even further in the 1953–54 offseason, when they slashed over $100,000 from the player payroll, fired general manager Arthur Ehlers and replaced Dykes as manager with shortstop Eddie Joost.
 They also pared down the minor-league system to only six clubs.
 However, even with these measures, there still wasn't nearly enough money coming in to service the mortgage debt, and Roy and Earle began feuding with each other.
 By the summer of 1954, it was obvious that the Athletics were on an irreversible slide into bankruptcy.
 Earle and Roy decided that there was no choice but to sell the Athletics, with sorrowful approval from Connie Sr.